RJWright25/chumm/README.md

 ### Step 1: Generate halo data

 First, edit the GenData-HaloData.py script (with command line arguments) to generate lists (for each snap) pointing towards:

 (1) Particle data

 (2) VELOCIraptor data

 (3) TreeFrog data

 These lists must have identical length.
 If some snapshots are not available, they must be padded in these lists with 'None'.

 CHUMM collates all of the halo data from VELOCIraptor and TreeFrog data into a list (for each snap) of dictionaries with keys for relevant halo properties.
 This object is saved to file in pickle/binary form in 3 levels of increasing detail.
 Each of these also contains pointers to the particle/VELOCIraptor/TreeFrog data which is used upstream.

-'B1' file contains the minimal basic halo data required for accretion calculation (saves memory at runtime).
+The 'B1' file contains the minimal basic halo data required for accretion calculation (saves memory at runtime).

-'B2' file contains the minimal basic halo data required for accretion calculation, as well as detailed TreeFrog data.
+The 'B2' file contains the minimal basic halo data required for accretion calculation, as well as detailed TreeFrog data.

-'B3' file contains all available halo data from VELOCIraptor and TreeFrog, to be used for data processing.
+The 'B3' file contains all available halo data from VELOCIraptor and TreeFrog, to be used for data processing.

 ### Step 2: Generate particle histories